-Although it seemed the legislature originally intended to create two mechanisms to protect the meritocratic process in the case of exemptions from tenders (search and appointments committees), it now seems these committee are much more likely to hinder the meritocratic process than promote it.
-In order that the search committees promote the meritocratic process and stay neutral, professional parameters must be set and the committee should be given professional tools to evaluate candidates.
-As the State Comptroller report found, the committee often does not set professional criteria in advance for evaluating candidates, nor does it rank or provide a detailed opinion on each candidate.
-Thus, in many cases it opens the door for the minister to influence candidate selection based on considerations that are not necessarily professional.
-If the committee recommends several candidates, the choice is then in the hands of the minister, who may have considerations that are not necessarily professional.
+Although at the time of the passage of the original Appointments Act, it appeared that the legislature originally intended to create two mechanisms, the meritocratic process and the search and appointments committees to protect the meritocratic process in the case of exemptions from tenders, it can now be seen that these committees are much more likely to hinder the meritocratic process than promote it.
+In order for the search committees to promote the meritocratic process and remain neutral, professional parameters must be set and the search committee should be given professional tools to evaluate candidates.
+As the State Comptroller report found, the search committee often does not set professional criteria in advance for evaluating candidates, nor does it rank or provide a detailed opinion on each candidate.
+Thus, in many cases, the search committee opens the door for the minister to influence candidate selection.
+If the committee recommends several candidates, the ultimate choice is that of the minister, who may have considerations that are not necessarily professional.

-In order that the appointments committees promote the meritocratic principle, they must have authority – not just an advisory function.
-And the government should not be allowed to change or reverse its recommendations.
-All positions exempt from tender under Section 23 of the Appointments Act appear in the addendum to the Act.
-The language of the Act seems to suggest that Section 23 is not meant to hinder the meritocratic principle, but rather add the requirement of government approval for the tender.
-Therefore, the exploitation of the Appointments Act to ensure more positions are exempt from tender completely defeats the original purpose of the legislation.
-Note, also, that the list of positions the government exempts from mandatory tender under Section 23 is not exhaustive.
-If it were a closed list one could argue that this is not an erosion of the meritocratic model but rather a fixed and predetermined exception, a "necessary evil" decided upon at the time the law was enacted.
+In order for the appointment committees to promote the meritocratic principle, they must be vested with authority and serve just an advisory function.
+In addition, the government should not be allowed to change or contravene the committee’s recommendations.
+Currently, all positions exempt from tender under Section 23 of the Appointments Act appear in the addendum to the Act.
+The language of the Act seems to suggest that Section 23 is not meant to undermine the meritocratic principle, but rather to add the requirement of government approval for the tender.
+Therefore, the exploitation of the Appointments Act to make more positions exempt from tender completely defeats the original purpose of the legislation.
+Note, also, that the list of positions exempted from mandatory tender under Section 23 is not exhaustive.
+If it were a closed list, it could be arguable that it did not represent an erosion of the meritocratic model, but, rather, expressed a fixed and predetermined exception, a ‘necessary evil’ decided upon at the time the law was enacted.
 However, that is not the case.
-The government has tried to expand the list over the years, with most of the new positions added to it being functions that previously required an appointment tender.
-Besides the expansion of the list and the fact that the legislature did not limit it under Section 23 of the Appointments Act, the court ruled that Section 23 is not a means to bypass a mandatory appointment tender under Section 19 of that law:
+The government has tried to expand the list over the years, with most of the new positions added to the list being ones that previously required an appointment tender.
+While the list of appointments exempt from the tender process gradually expanded, given the fact that the legislature did not limit it under Section 23 of the Appointments Act, the Supreme Court ruled that Section 23 is not a means to bypass a mandatory appointment tender under Section 19 of that law:

-"Section 23 discusses the addition of positions to the list by the government and determines those that require its approval.
+Section 23 discusses the addition of positions to the list by the government and determines those that require its approval.
 It does not discuss the exemption from tender.
-Adding a new position to the list does not exempt it from tender or substitute Section 21 and the procedure it outlines for issuing such an exemption."
+Adding a new position to the list does not exempt it from tender or substitute Section 21 and the procedure it outlines for issuing such an exemption.

-Later on, similar things were said about Section 21 of the Appointments Act:
+The Court in this case made similar observations about Section 21 of the Appointments Act: